Karen Sadler TEP

 Discretionary trusts are typically used when the settlor (the person setting it up) wants the trustees to have full control over who benefits from the trust and when.
 This can be set up during someone’s lifetime or when they die.

-The beneficiaries do not have an automatic right to the trust’s income or capital and the trustees are there to decide on how much income or capital is paid out, which beneficiaries receive the payment and when and how frequently payments are made.
+In a trust, the beneficiaries do not have an automatic right to the trust’s income or capital and the trustees are there to decide on how much income or capital is paid out, which beneficiaries receive the payment and when and how frequently payments are made.

 Discretionary trusts can have both named beneficiaries and/or classes of beneficiaries, so children, grandchildren, nieces, nephews etc. If the settlor isn’t a trustee, then they should provide a letter of wishes to provide the trustees with a framework of how they would like the trust to work.